Not in the Job Description: The Annual Report Owner's Unspoken Reality

 The longer you've been doing this work, the more you feel it because you know exactly what's at stake.
 You've seen the difference between a report that people barely read and one that gets shared.
 You know what it looks like when a document is so mission-deep people can feel it in their bones.

-And when you're a comms team of one, creating the strategy, writing the content, managing stakeholders, and the design direction all at once, there's nobody in the room to reality-check your instincts.
+And when you're a comms team of one, creating the strategy, writing the content, managing stakeholders, doing the design direction all at once, there's nobody in the room to reality-check your instincts.
 You're making judgment calls alone, on the most visible thing your organization puts out all year.

 That can be a lot to carry by yourself.